By Beth Black and Amy Pajewski

 Each group was given a semester plan mapped directly to the library’s and college’s strategic plan.
 I felt like it was important to inform students about these kinds of documents to help them put their work into context and really understand why their work matters on a larger scale.
 Plus, it allowed students to gain experience with strategic documents that they will one day interact with in their careers.
 Students within the groups were largely autonomous—scheduling team meetings outside of regular desk shifts and keeping abreast of campus events and needs.
 To help manage these groups, I was able to negotiate for one upper-level student to take on the role of Student Supervisor.
 Our Student Supervisor’s role involved attending each team’s meetings, reporting out at library faculty meetings, and managing schedules.

-Stay tuned for the next installment of this conversation, where we’ll discuss the supports Amy provides for students as they take on leadership work and how she integrates key higher ed practices into her program.
+In Part II of this conversation we'll discuss the supports Amy provides for students as they take on leadership work and how she integrates key higher ed practices into her program.
+Read it here!

 Amy Pajewski is the Student Success Librarian and an Assistant Professor at West Chester University of Pennsylvania, where she leads a team of teaching librarians, focused on enriching the first and second year student experience through information literacy.
 As liaison to non-academic departments, she collaborates with student success initiatives across campus, including the summer Academic Success Program and West Chester’s First-Gen Initiative.
 Her research interests include cultivating communities of practice, gen ed information lit instruction, and library impact on student success.